Herbs List

 Part Used: Leaves, stems, sprouts

-Habitat: Native to southwestern Asia and Southeastern Europe.
+Habitat: Alfalfa is native to southwestern Asia and Southeastern Europe.
 Also grows in North America and North Africa.

 Alfalfa is known as the “Father of all foods” for good reason.
 It’s loaded with important vitamins, minerals, trace minerals and protein.
 It’s roots go down as far as 30 feet to pull valuable nutrients from the earth.
 This plant is commonly used for arthritis, digestive problems, as a diuretic and for reducing high cholesterol.
 It’s a very inexpensive source of easily digested nutrients.
 Alfalfa is high in beta-carotene and builds the immune system.
 This plant also contains chlorophyll, which is good for reducing bad breath and body odor.